Georgia judge temporarily suspends hand-counting ballots rule News

 Georgia judge temporarily suspends hand-counting ballots rule

-The respondents in the case, the Georgia State Election Board (SEB), approved the hand-count rule in late September.
+The respondent in the case, the Georgia State Election Board (SEB), approved the hand-count rule in late September.
 The Board aimed to require the poll manager and two sworn poll officers to independently hand-count all of the paper ballots in each precinct in every county in the state.
 By creating this rule, the Board hoped to “ensure the secure, transparent, and accurate counting of ballots by requiring a systematic process.”

 The petitioner, the Cobb County Board of Elections and Registration et al., sought a declaration that the hand-count rule, among five other rules introduced by SEB, is invalid and requested an interlocutory injunction or emergency temporary restraining order to suspend the effect of the rule.